Is This Essential Element Missing From Your Business Plan?

 • Find that your longstanding products and services just aren’t selling like they used to, but you can’t find time to develop new offerings?

-A big step towards resolving these issues, and many others, is to have a business plan – an effective business plan.
+A big step towards resolving these issues, and many others, is to have a business plan!

 Many businesses get by without one.
 “It’s in my head,” you might say.
 Or, it could be a document you put together years ago, maybe because your bank required it to extend financing, and you haven’t looked at it since.